-This map explores the 2010-2014 ACS 5-year (table S1810) disability estimates by county type (OMB county classifications).
+These maps explore the American Community Survey 5-year data (Table S1810) on disability estimates by county.
 For hearing difficulty the ACS asks if a respondent is deaf or has serious difficulty hearing.
 If they answer “yes” they are classified as having a hearing difficulty.
 This data is for all ages.

-Map 5.
-Rate of hearing difficulty in America by county.
 This map of the United States shows rates of hearing difficulty by county.
-Rates of hearing difficulty appear highest in western New Mexico, western Texas, along Kentucky-West Virginia border, Alaska, Maine, and areas of Oregon and Idaho.
-Hearing difficulty rates are lower in southern California, parts of Utah and Colorado, and fairly variable across the rest of America.
+Rates are broken into five categories ranging from 1.03% to 16.64%.
+Rates of hearing difficulty appear highest (6.33-16.64%) in western New Mexico, western Texas, along Kentucky-West Virginia border, Alaska, Maine, and areas of Oregon and Idaho.
+Hearing difficulty rates are lower (1.03-6.32%) in southern California, parts of Utah and Colorado, and fairly variable across the rest of America.